davidpinhas/freedom55/README.md

 ```

 ### Options
-- `--log debug`: (Optional) Specify the log level.
+- `-v/--Verbose debug`: (Optional) Specify the log level.
 If not provided, the default level is 'info'.
 - `--help`: (Optional) Show the help message and exit.

 ### Configuration
-To configure Freedom 55 CLI with your desired integrations, run the `fd55 config` command:
+To configure Freedom 55 CLI with your desired integrations, run the `fd55 config start` command:
 ```bash
 fd55 config start
 2022-12-31 15:20:25,055|INFO|Running config validation